Marriage Counselling: Options & Cost

 Some research suggests that around 70% of couples stay together after attending therapy.
 Receiving professional guidance on healthy communication and conflict resolution is helpful for many.

-During couples counselling, the therapist typically acts as a mediator, helping each partner express their emotions and communicate effectively.
+During couples therapy, the therapist typically acts as a mediator, helping each partner express their emotions and communicate effectively.
 The therapist may also offer advice and assign “homework,” such as suggesting they practice intentional affection or schedule a weekly date night.
 This may aid partners in moving forward.

 Guidelines vary on how long partners should try therapy before divorcing.
 Some recommend five to 10 sessions, while others recommend 10 to 20 sessions.
 In the end, the decision to divorce is a very personal one that only the individuals in the relationship can make.
 For example, if only one partner is willing to give therapy a valid effort, they may reach a point when they no longer wish to deal with the challenges in their relationship and would rather separate.